-Hello friends wordentertainmen, on this occasion the admin wants to share an article entitled Bulls Crash the Boards, Bash the Cavs, we have made good, quality and useful articles for you to read and take information in. hopefully the post content is about Chicago Bulls, Cleveland Cavaliers, LeBron James, which we write you can understand.
-Alright, happy reading.
+Hello friends wordentertainmen, on this occasion the admin wants to share an article entitled Bulls Crash the Boards, Bash the Cavs, we have made good, quality and useful articles for you to read and take information in. hopefully the post content is about

 On Sunday, LeBron James scored 37 points as Cleveland beat Chicago 95-86 despite being without Zydrunas Ilgauskas, Daniel Gibson and Sasha Pavlovic, each of whom missed the game due to injury.
 Those players also were not able to play in Thursday's rematch and this time the Bulls defeated the Cavs 107-96.
 Luol Deng and Ben Gordon led the Bulls with 23 points each, while James finished with 39 points, three rebounds and one assist; if Kobe Bryant put up a stat line like that, a lot of people would say that he played a selfish, one dimensional game but that is nonsense: great players read the defense and react accordingly.
 James shot 13-27 from the field, while the other Cavs shot just 20-57, so there were not many assists to be had.
 Combined with his 50 points versus the Knicks on Wednesday, James has scored 89 points in his last two games, the most a player has scored in consecutive games since Bryant dropped 60 and 50 at Memphis and New Orleans last March.